This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Aside from giving the raised beds rest for a period and improving the soil quality, there are many specific benefits for the crops when doing crop rotation.

-Eradicate pests in raised beds by rotating crops
+Eradicate pests in raised beds by rotating crops.

-If you do conduct crop rotation during the said resting period of the raised beds, you will be able to see said pests and diseases and move to eradicate them before they feast on your future crops.
+If you conduct crop rotation during the said resting period of the raised beds, you will be able to see said pests and diseases and move to eradicate them before they feast on your future crops.

 Crop rotation can prevent nematode infestation in your raised bed